vircoding/nuxt-authentication-starter-template/README.md

 ## Disclaimer

-This template is intended to be a starting point for building a user management API.
+This template is intended to be a starting point to building a full-stack application.
 It is not intended to be a complete solution.
 You may need to modify the code and add additional features to meet your specific needs.